Pumprlfl/Code2/README.md

 with set you can access a private variable by creating a method (which you are able to access outside of the class) that changes that for example value(L11)

 with get you can return the value of calculation, that you can later call as what seems to be a variable, but is actually a method that is called when you use it in other parts of your code(L11)

+with get and set

 with enum you can create datatypes that only have a very limited amount of values they process and you can declare yourself, close to what boolean does which only processes true and false(L11)